jbogard/Oredev2016Workshop/Readme.md

+Slides and exercises for the Oredev ASP.NET MVC Core workshop

-# Exercise 1.1
+# Exercise 1 - simple controller

-1) Create a Dynamic controller and a Person class alongside
+- Create a controller and a Person class alongside
-2) Return a content result with the first name and last name
+- Return a content result with the first name and last name

 # Exercise 2 - List employees

-1) Create a page to list employees, First name, last name, title and office
+Create a page to list employees, First name, last name, title and office

 # Exercise 3 - Edit employees

-1) Edit employees - first/last name, title, office, email and phone number
+Edit employees - first/last name, title, office, email and phone number

 # Exercise 4 - Filter for transactions

-1) Create async transaction filter to begin/commit/rollback transaction
+- Create async transaction filter to begin/commit/rollback transaction
-2) Remove save changes in controllers
+- Remove save changes in controllers
-3) Modify AddMvc method to add the filter
+- Modify AddMvc method to add the filter
 ```
     public class DbContextTransactionFilter : IAsyncActionFilter
     {